SarahAzrin/Indigenous-Peoples-Group/README.md

 # Legislative Action to Protect the Sámi People’s Rights and Breaches of Rights

 __The ILO C 169, Indigenous and Tribal Peoples Convention of 1989__, is an International Labor Organization Convention.
 Participation in this convention is a step towards securing the rights of indigenous peoples.
-Norway’s participation in this convention __secured the rights of the Sámi people__.
-This convention directly states in Article 14:
+Norway’s participation in this convention __secured the rights of the Sámi people__. [^7] This convention directly states in Article 14:

 <param ve-image fit="contain"
        url="https://upload.wikimedia.org/wikipedia/commons/1/18/Sami_family-easter.jpg"
        label="Sami family-easter"
        description="Sami family at spring (Easter) celebration.">

 _"1.
 The rights of ownership and possession of the peoples concerned over the lands which they traditionally occupy shall be recognised.
-In addition, measures shall be taken in appropriate cases to safeguard the right of the peoples concerned to use lands not exclusively occupied by them, but to which they have traditionally had access for their subsistence and traditional activities.”_
+In addition, measures shall be taken in appropriate cases to safeguard the right of the peoples concerned to use lands not exclusively occupied by them, but to which they have traditionally had access for their subsistence and traditional activities.”_[^8]

 <param ve-image fit="contain"
        url="https://upload.wikimedia.org/wikipedia/commons/9/95/The_S%C3%A1mi_Parliament_in_Norway.jpg"